Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

-\paragraph{Stage 1: Physics-Informed Deterministic Forecasting.} In this stage, we optimize the parameters of the physics-learning module, $\boldsymbol{\Theta}$, comprising its shared backbone (U-Net and Transformer branches) and three distinct decoders.
-The training objective, $\mathcal{L}_{\mathrm{phys}}$, is a composite loss that provides deep supervision by penalizing errors at each step of the physical operator sequence.
-The total loss is a weighted sum of L1 norms between the intermediate and final predictions and the ground truth, $R^{\text{truth}}$, aggregated over the forecast horizon:
+\paragraph{Training protocol.} The model training proceeds in two stages that mirror the hybrid formulation described above.
+In the first stage, we train the physics-informed module $\boldsymbol{\Theta}$ to produce a deterministic evolution of the radar reflectivity field.
+In the second stage, we freeze $\boldsymbol{\Theta}$ and train the probabilistic refinement module $\boldsymbol{\Phi}$ to learn a conditional distribution of futures given both the past observations and the deterministic forecast.

-where the component losses are defined on the outputs of the advection operator ($\mathcal{A}_{\Delta t}$), the diffusion operator ($\mathcal{D}_{\Delta t}$), and the final source-corrected state:
+\paragraph{Training the physics-informed module.} In the first stage, we optimize all parameters of the physics-informed module $\boldsymbol{\Theta}$, including the shared backbone and the three task-specific decoders.
+The objective $\mathcal{L}_{\mathrm{phys}}$ is a composite loss that supervises the intermediate states of the operator sequence as well as the final forecast.
+At each forecast step $t$, we penalize discrepancies between (i) the purely advected field, (ii) the advected–diffused field and (iii) the final source-corrected forecast and the corresponding ground-truth radar volume at time $t+1$.
+The total loss is a weighted sum of $\ell_1$ norms accumulated over the forecast horizon, namely,